Nothooon/nothooon.github.io/_i18n/en/_posts/2023-12-23-final_fantasy_2.md

  <a href="{{ french_link }}" >{% t pages.french_article %}</a>
 {% endif %}

-> I played the game with x4 exp and gils
-{: .prompt-info }
+> I played the game with x4 exp and gils and I used for most of the game {: .prompt-info }